basho/riak_cs_multibag/README.md

 1. Manifests which belongs to a single bucket are stored in the same bag.
 The bag ID for it is recorded in the bucket object.
 2. Blocks of a single manifests (not key, but manifest) are stored in the same bag.
-The bag ID for it is recored in the manifest.
+The bag ID for it is recorded in the manifest.

 Each bag also has its own GC bucket.
 In deleting objects, manifests will go into the GC bucket of the same bag as they belong.

-## Configuration for multibug
+## Configuration for multibag

 The master bag connection information is specified by `riak_ip` and `riak_port` in `riak_cs` app section as single bag configuration.